Heat Pump Pricing Index

 Frequently asked questions

 For a typical 3-ton ducted system in Austin, expect $8,400–$15,200 installed before incentives.
 The average is around $11,800.
-Net cost after the federal $2,000 tax credit and applicable Texas rebates can drop substantially.
+Net cost after applicable Texas utility rebates and (income-qualified, where active) HEEHRA can drop substantially.